PDmatrix/gatsby-blog/content/blog/advent-of-code-year-2015-day-2.md

 ### Part 1

-In part one we have to find how many total square feet of wrapping paper should they order.
+In the first part we have to find how many total square feet of wrapping paper should they order.
+To do that, we are parsing input into separate variables.
+Then we are finding the smallest side of the present.
+After that we are summing it with the value calculated by the formula.

 ```csharp
 public string Part1(IEnumerable<string> input)